 - 2003 - Australia

-Glen Stasiuk is a maternal descendent of the Minang-Wadjari Nyungars (Aboriginal peoples) of the South-West of Western Australia and his paternal family are immigrants from post-war Russia.
+Glen Stasiuk is a maternal descendent of the Minang-Wadjari Noongars (Aboriginal peoples) of the South-West of Western Australia and his paternal family are immigrants from post-war Russia.

 Glen Stasiuk is director of the Kulbardi Aboriginal Centre at Murdoch University in Perth.

-The Forgotten was part of Stasiuk's honors project at Murdoch University in 2002.
+The Forgotten was part of Stasiuk's honours project at Murdoch University in 2002.

 Glen Stasiuk's great uncle Augustus 'Peg' Farmer was one of the first Aboriginal soldiers to receive a war medal.

-Another films by Glen Stasiuk: Weewar, which dramatises the first Nyungar man to be tried under white law.
+Another films by Glen Stasiuk: Weewar, which dramatises the first Noongar man to be tried under white law.

 Take the quiz: Are you an Aboriginal movie buff?